 Overview

-This page provides brief introductions to major Hindu scriptures and epics that have shaped philosophy, ritual, and culture.
+This page provides brief introductions to major Hindu scriptures and epics that have shaped philosophy, ritual, temple worship, and everyday traditions for devotees of Hindu gods and goddesses (deities).

 Ramayana